kimovstanislav/ArticlesOfflineListDemo/README.md

 Just a test project.

 To run the project, run "pod install" in the terminal in root folder.
-Then open VieSureDemo.xcworkspace
+Then open ArticlesOfflineListDemo.xcworkspace

 Comments on implementation details (is also a TODO):